 Until recently, Grand Seiko was the luxury arm of Seiko, producing its first watch in 1960 (manufactured by Suwa Seikosha, a Seiko subsidiary).
-It had a new movement, the caliber 3180, that was accurate to within +12 to -3 seconds per day with a 45-hour power reserve.
+It produced a new movement, the calibre 3180, that was accurate to within +12 to -3 seconds per day with a 45-hour power reserve.
 This was a major advance for Japan and the country's first chronometer-grade watch - compliant with the standard of excellence of the Bureaux Officiels de Contrôle de la Marche des Montres.
-Seiko followed up in 1964 with the Grand Seiko Self-Dater, which had a date complication and increased water resistance to 50 meters.
-In 1967, the 44GS set a design standard and style for Grand Seiko, including the use of reflections or "sparkle of quality" (facet of the hands and markers designed to reflect even the smallest ray of light).
+Seiko followed up in 1964 with the Grand Seiko Self-Dater, which had a date complication and increased water-resistance to 50 metres.
+In 1967, the 44GS set a design standard and style for Grand Seiko, including the use of reflections or "sparkle of quality" (faceted hands and markers designed to reflect even the smallest ray of light).
 Nine specific design elements were established with the 44GS that are still seen in today's models.
-In 2017, Seiko CEO Shinji Hattori announced that Grand Seiko would be a separate, independent brand and remove the customary Seiko logo from the 12 o'clock position of the dial (with Grand Seiko moving from 6 o'clock to that position).
+In 2017, Seiko CEO Shinji Hattori announced that Grand Seiko would be a separate, independent brand and removed the customary Seiko logo from the 12 o'clock position of the dial (with Grand Seiko moving from 6 o'clock to that position).
 This step helped further separate Japan's most prominent luxury watches from Seiko's otherwise very diverse portfolio.
-Hattori continues to be President and CEO of Grand Seiko and the company has been in the Hattori family since its founding in 1881 (by Kintarō Hattori ).
+Hattori continues to be President and CEO of Grand Seiko and the company has been in the Hattori family since its founding in 1881 (by Kintarō Hattori).